Caltex: South Africa and Botswana

+The Texas Company (South Africa) Ltd was incorporated in 1911 and headquartered in Cape Town.

 Chevron South Africa (CSA), who operated the Caltex brand in the country and neighbouring country of Botswana, was acquired by Glencore and Off the Shelf Investments (OTS) in September 2018 and was rebranded as Astron Energy.

 Astron Energy then continued to operate the Caltex brand under a license agreement with Chevron.
 The 850 Caltex service stations in South Africa and Botswana began to be rebranded as Astron in September 2022.

-Glenore owns 72% of Astron Energy South Africa, with the remaining 28% held by Off The Shelf Investments (OTS) (23%) and employees (5%).
+Glencore owns 72% of Astron Energy South Africa, with the remaining 28% held by Off The Shelf Investments (OTS) (23%) and employees (5%).
 Glencore owns 100% of Astron Energy Botswana.

-Astron Energy and previously CSA owns a refinery in Milnerton, north of Cape Town, which has a production capacity of 100,000 barrels per day and produces a range of petrochemical products which include petrol, diesel, jet fuel, liquefied petroleum gas, fuel oil and paving asphalt.
-The company also has a lubricants manufacturing plant and laboratory in Durban.
+Astron Energy owns a refinery in Milnerton, Cape Town, which was previously owned by Caltex.
+The refinery has a production capacity of 100,000 barrels per day and produces a range of petrochemical products including petrol, diesel, jet fuel, liquefied petroleum gas, fuel oil and paving asphalt.

+The company has a lubricants manufacturing plant and laboratory in Durban.
 Prior to the rebranding, a quarter of Caltex's service stations were located in South Africa, making it one of the country's top five petroleum brands.